PacktPublishing/Node-Cookbook-3rd-Ed/12-Deploying-Systems/content.md

 ![image](./images/kube_infradep.png)

 We can now go ahead and trigger builds for each of our services and also our `webapp` project.
 Let's go ahead and do this manually in Jenkins.
-Once all of the builds have completed open up the minikube dashboard which should look similar to the image below:
+Once all of the builds have completed open up the `minikube` dashboard which should look similar to the image below:

 ![image](./images/kube_full.png)

-Finally let's test that our system is up and running correctly to do this we need to deterine the external port number that Kubernetes assigned to our web app and also the Kubernetes IP address:
+Finally let's test that our system is up and running correctly to do this we need to determine the external port number that Kubernetes assigned to our web app and also the Kubernetes IP address:

 ```sh
 $ minikube ip